stephenslab/dsc-wiki/src/faq.md

 #### I wish DSC has feature *X* to make my benchmarking easier.
 Can you do that for me?

-Before you [file a feature request](https://github.com/stephenslab/dsc/issues) please take a look at our [Unsupported Features](reference/Unsupported_Features) page.
+Before you [make a feature request](https://github.com/stephenslab/dsc/issues) please take a look at our [Unsupported Features](reference/Unsupported_Features) page.
 These are features we have implemented but decided to keep hidden in order to make DSC a light-weight program.
 We appreciate your feedback if you some of these features attractive and that we should officially support them.

 ## Running DSC benchmarks